 Daniels previously spent seven years on the City's Planning Commission.
 The retired real estate appraiser was president of the Golden State Mobile Home League for nine years.
 He is a regional council representative for the Southern California Association of Governments (SCAG).
 He is also the City's representative for the California Contract Cities Association, the League of California Cities, and the Los Angeles County Metropolitan Transportation Authority.

 In addition, Daniels serves on the Board of Directors, the Transportation Committee, the I-710 Oversight Policy Committee, the Orangeline Development Authority, and the SR-91/I-605/I-405 Corridor Cities Committee, and the Committee on Homelessness of the Gateway Cities Council of Governments, an organization comprising 27 southeast Los Angeles County municipalities aimed at promoting economic growth and undertaking long-range planning in the region.

 Diane J. Martinez, a lifelong resident of Paramount, has been a member of the City Council since 1994.
 She has served as the City's Mayor for five terms.

 Martinez earned her Bachelor's degree in liberal studies from California State University, Long Beach.
 She went on to earn a teaching credential in multiple subjects, a preliminary credential in education administration and a Master's degree in education administration from California State University, Dominguez Hills.
-She has been a full-time elementary school teacher since 1985 in the communities of Lynwood, Inglewood, and Pico Rivera, and has served as an acting principal, vice principal, and reading specialist, as well as in other supervisory roles.
+She is a full-time elementary school teacher in the El Rancho Unified School District.

-Martinez is Past President of the California Contract Cities Association (CCCA), which represents 67 member cities that depend on contracts and collaboration between governments to deliver services to residents.
-She is also a member of the Paramount Sister City Committee and the City Council/Paramount School District Ad Hoc Committee, the Paramount Women's Club, and the Southern California Edison Advisory Board, and the St. Pius X/St. Pius Academy Advisory Board.
+Martinez is Past President of the California Contract Cities Association (CCCA), which represents 65 member cities that depend on contracts and collaboration between governments to deliver services to residents.
+She is also a member of the Paramount Sister City Committee, the City Council/Paramount School District Ad Hoc Committee, the Paramount Women's Club, and the Southern California Edison Advisory Board, and the St. Pius X/St. Pius Academy Advisory Board.